RSNara/watch.js/README.md

 Special thanks:
 ===============

-This script builds on the following two node projects:
+This script builds on the following three node projects:

 > [**getopt**](https://github.com/jiangmiao/node-getopt) - a command line parser that makes the script easier to run <br>
 > [**node-rsync**](https://github.com/mattijs/node-rsync) - building and executing rsync commands with Node.js. <br>